 Account holders can hold money in more than 50 currencies and transfer those funds to those currencies’ respective countries.

 As a result, customers will not incur any exchange fees.
 And as mentioned above, customers can even receive funds in many country-specific currencies, no matter where in the world the account holder happens to be physically located.

-In fact, as anyone who has extensively made cross-currency transfers using banks will have surely realized, almost all major financial institutions have taken to charging their customers exorbitantly when they are making payments that involve currency exchange.
+In fact, as anyone who has extensively made cross-currency transfers using banks will have surely realized one thing — almost all major banks charge their customers exorbitantly when making payments that involve currency exchanges.

 The insidious part is that portions of these fees are very often cleverly hidden by way of the institution offering non-market exchange rates that benefit the bank.
-Many customers don’t even realize how much of their money is being eaten up by these charges until thousands of dollars have been lost to them.
+Many customers don’t even realize how much of their money is being eaten up by these charges until thousands of dollars have been lost.